wicaksuu/backdoor-scaner/traefik.md

-# Traefik Dashboard Setup Tutorial
+# Traefik Dashboard Setup Tutorial (Full Secure Configuration)

 ## Step 1: Prerequisites
 Make sure you have the following installed on your server: